C2DH/ranketwo-submissions/lessons/drafts/data.md

 * XXVIII.VI.MCMXIV
 * 4th of Sha'ban 1332

-Inspect the above dates and answher the following questions - if necessary, you can do a little research on the web:
+Inspect the above dates and answer the following questions - if necessary, you can do a little research on the web:

 1. Which date format is easiest for you to read?
 Why?
 2. Which date format requires previous knowledge?
 What kind of knowledge?